You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 In general, there isn’t much for you to do if they simply share your resource with a few close friends or even their entire social network.

 If they try to profit from it, by sharing or selling it on their own website, then you can get lawyers involved to send a takedown order or cease and desist order.
 There are also steps after this where you notify the domain, hosting, and email providers about the bad behavior.
-Note that in some international countries it may be even harder because of their laws.
+Note that in some international countries, it may be even harder because of their laws.

 For more information on protecting your content with the law, read Copyrights for course materials.